Peter-Win/raster-images/examples/clientView/README.md

 Webpack is used for assembly.
 Therefore, before launching, you need to install development dependencies using the **yarn** command.

 The application can be run locally with the **yarn start** command.
+And then you need to open the page http://localhost:3001/ in a browser.